Viktor1722/Docusaurus-Portfolio/docs/Research Report/2nd Research Phase/Introduction.md

 ## Approach

 In order to address the research issues outlined in the project plan, I choose to employ the CMD research methods.
-I'll start by using a research form with thoughtfully thought-out questions on it.
-The purpose of these questions is to promote in-depth contemplation on various aspects, including potential obstacles and significant problems that may come up during the investigation.
-This form will also be very important in helping me understand the assignment's subject matter better.
+I'll start by using a research form with thoughtful questions in it.
+The purpose of these questions was to promote in-depth contemplation on various aspects, including potential obstacles and significant problems that may come up during the investigation.
+This form was also very important in helping me understand the assignment's subject matter better then i expected.

 In order to precisely identify our target audience, I then intend to construct personas.
 These personas are essential for creating an efficient user interface and for comprehending the typical users of the application.
 They will also assist me in assessing the potential industry impact of the Campaign Designer.

 After that, I'll start creating a customer journey map that will describe the normal user experience both before and after they interact with the product.
 In addition to guiding me through the user's journey, this map will point out particular places that require further focus during development.